10 Key Sustainability Challenges to Tackle

 Doing so also helps advance preparation for Climate Change, which is expected to allow the spread of diseases, such as malaria, into regions that were previously unaffected.

-Final Thoughts on Sustainability in 2025
+Final Thoughts on the Sustainability Challenges We Face

 They are also often highly interconnected, requiring us to take a holistic approach to address them effectively.